 All Capital One business cards come with a certain set of perks, provided by Capital One.
 They also come with more benefits and protections provided by either Visa or Mastercard.

-The benefits provided by Capital One are:
+The benefits provided by Capital One include:

 Capital One will also provide a link to the Guide to Benefits that comes with each of their cards, a very handy resource.